 The Board operates its powers, duties and authority in compliance with the relevant laws of England and Wales, the regulations of the Financial Conduct Authority and the London Stock Exchange and the Company’s Articles of Association (click to view the Articles).

 The Board is collectively responsible to shareholders for the continuing success of the Company.
 To achieve this, the Board provides leadership to the business and, either directly or through the operation of its Committees and by delegating authority, brings an independent judgement on all matters of strategy, performance, risk management, resources, standards of conduct and accountability.
 The Board also leads in establishing the values and the culture of the Company.

 The Board has adopted a formal schedule of matters reserved for its approval and has delegated other specific responsibilities to its Committees.

-The Terms of Reference for the Audit, Remuneration, Corporate Responsibility and Nomination Committees are available in the Board Committees’ page.
+The Terms of Reference for the Audit, Remuneration, Corporate Responsibility, Nomination and Technical Advisory Committees are available on the Board Committees’ page.

 Roles of the Chairman and Chief Executive Officer

 The roles and responsibilities of the Chairman and Chief Executive Officer are clearly established, separate and have been set out in writing.

 The Chairman is responsible for the leadership and effective running of the Board as well as for ensuring that it plays a full and constructive part in the development and determination of the Company’s strategy.

 Together with the Chief Executive Officer and the General Counsel & Company Secretary, the Chairman sets the agenda for Board meetings, ensuring that the decision-making process adopted by the Board allows for open and constructive debate.
 The Chairman works closely with the Chief Executive Officer, providing support and advice as well as ensuring that the strategies and actions agreed by the Board are effectively implemented.